 Thank you for your interest in becoming a member of the Farm Camp staff.
-Our online staff application will be available December 1st.
+Our online application is available and we conduct interviews with applicants from November through May each hiring season.
 You can expect to hear back from us within two weeks of submitting an application.
 Apply HERE!

 Positions are available for experienced, responsible and enthusiastic young leaders who would be interested in devoting their summer to working with children in a positive, outdoor environment.
 Below are descriptions of the positions we have at camp.
 Depending on the hiring process, these positions may or may not be open.
 The titles below are the “positions” that you will need to choose when you complete the online application.

-- Horseback Work with horse trainer to structure horseback activities, lead horse chore, and work with ranch staff to feed, care for, and move horses.
+- Head Wrangler – Work with horse program director to structure horseback activities, lead horse chore, and work with ranch staff to feed, care for, and move horses.

 All counselors are responsible for being CPR and First Aid certified before they arrive at camp.
 Skills such as lifeguarding, horseback riding, guitar playing, arts & crafts, performing arts, and agricultural, are particularly desirable and preference is given to applicants that are available to work the entire summer.

 We hire about 30% of our staff through international placement agencies, bringing in qualified instructors and counselors from all over Europe, South Africa, New Zealand, and Australia.
 The atmosphere created by hiring staff from around the world is unique.
 The practical skills as well as the cultural education the international staff provides is a wonderful addition to the overall camp experience.

 The following is an outline of our pay scale for summer staff.
 The pay scale is our way of making salaries consistent for the entire staff.
 However, if you have unique qualifications not stated in the outline, please contact our office to discuss your situation.

 |High school completed, at least one year of college completed or work experience

 |High school completed, experience and interest in food systems and cooking